Costamare On The Surging Containership Markets (Podcast Transcript) (NYSE:CMRE)

 GZ: Look, we have not disclosed that sort of our target array.
 But I mean, obviously, our returns need to be higher than our cost of capital especially, but it's got to be the work, it's got to be mixed cost of capital.
 Okay, because, we use equity, we may be using commercial bank debt.

-Let's say, we have this like, a preferred stock outstanding, but definitely the returns need to cover our cost of financing and cost of capital, whether it's debt or equity and the surplus it is the common stock shareholders return.
+Let's say, we have this like, a preferred stock outstanding, but definitely the returns need to cover our cost of financing and cost of capital, whether it's debt or equity and the surplus, it is the common stock shareholders' return.
 I agree with you.

 JM: Yeah, certainly, it certainly makes sense.
 There's a lot of questions.
 Of course, ROE always comes up and I point to the preferred and like, well, they need to get at least 9%.
 Otherwise, it would make more sense that to buy those down.

 Let's look at the other half of that, which is the common stock and the dividends there.
-So you had a very strong dividend with your IPO, and you actually raised the dividend a few times.
-But then we had the issues in 2016, a really brutal market where we had the Hanjin Bankruptcy, we had all sorts of issues in the market, and you had to cut your dividend, significantly down to $0.10.
+So, you had a very strong dividend with your IPO, and you actually raised the dividend a few times.
+But then, we had the issues in 2016, a really brutal market where we had the Hanjin Bankruptcy, we had all sorts of issues in the market, and you had to cut your dividend, significantly down to $0.10.

 Now that earnings are back on the upswing, and we're getting longer term charters and things are looking healthy, your balance sheet is very stable now.
 When is a sort of window or a potential or a signal that investors can start looking towards dividend raises again?

 GZ: Yeah, first of all, I need to highlight that we, as you rightly pointed out, we have raised the dividend a couple of times.
 In the past, we did a lower rate, we adjusted it in 2016.
 However, we have been paying a dividend every single quarter since going public since 2010.
-So there was no quarter that like the company will be paying a dividend.
+So, there was no quarter that like the company will be paying a dividend.

 Now, the dividend decision is a Board decision.
 We like dividends, we like dividends.
 Also, we own 60% of the company.
 And the dividend paid is something the founding family is also receiving and you have fully aligned interest.
 I think that potential increase on the dividends and I have to stress again, that it's not my decision, it’s the Board decision.

-But my opinion is that the potential dividend increase with gamma, alongside long term increased cash flows.
+But my opinion is that the potential dividend increase with gamma, alongside long-term increased cash flows.
 We have to balance it and today, we have the cash flow aside.
 We've never had any issues with our debt arrangements, quite the opposite.
 But I think that dividend increase for us today would be an easy thing to do.

 However, in order to be sustainable, and to make sense in the long run.
-So it's come alongside increased cash flows coming from carried from charters.
+So, it's come alongside increased cash flows coming from carried from charters.

 JM: Yeah, certainly makes sense.
 We want to make sure the asset base is stable before raising the dividend prematurely, of course.
 And of course, there's a lot of things to consider.
 For repurchases of the common shares, is that something that comes into calculation?
 Or is Costamare just solely focused on dividends as a return of capital?